Boundaries in relationships are invisible lines defining our limits with others.

 © 2013 Tom Kenyon All Rights Reserved www.tomkenyon.com

-The nature of boundaries are an integral part of self-care, fostering healthy relationships, and maintaining overall well-being.
+The nature of boundaries is an integral part of self-care, fostering healthy relationships, and maintaining overall well-being.

 By understanding the nature of personal boundaries and actively working to establish and communicate them, individuals can create a harmonious balance between connecting with others and preserving their own sense of self.